Difference-in-Differences Designs: A Practitioner's Guide

 The first line restates the definition of $ATT(2)$, and the second line uses the law of iterated expectations to write the counterfactual mean for the whole treatment group as an average of counterfactual means conditional on $X_i$.
 These quantities are exactly the ones that appear in the conditional parallel trends assumption (and the overlap condition).
-Therefore, just like in section \ref{sec:2x2}, the third line uses Assumption \ref{ass:cond-parallel-trends} to rewrite the conditional counterfactuals in terms of observable population quantities (under Assumption \ref{ass:NA}).
-Equation \eqref{eqn:ATT_OR} then uses the law of iterated expectations again to group terms and express the $ATT(2)$ in terms of observed variables $(Y_{i,t=2}, Y_{i,t=1}, G_i, X_i)$, i.e., it establishes that $ATT(2)$ is nonparametrically identified under our assumptions.
+Therefore, as in section \ref{sec:2x2}, the third line uses Assumption \ref{ass:cond-parallel-trends} to rewrite the conditional counterfactuals in terms of observable population quantities under no anticipation (Assumption \ref{ass:NA}).
+Equation \eqref{eqn:ATT_OR} then uses the law of iterated expectations again to group terms and express $ATT(2)$ in terms of observed variables $(Y_{i,t=2}, Y_{i,t=1}, G_i, X_i)$; that is, it establishes that $ATT(2)$ is nonparametrically identified under our assumptions.
 This expression has a clear intuition: the $ATT(2)$ is equal to the path of outcomes experienced by the treated group (the term on the left) minus the average path of outcomes in the comparison group for each value of the covariates, averaged over the treated group's distribution of covariates (the term on the right).